agluh/outbox-bundle/readme.md

         $domainEvent = $event->domainEvent();

         // Do whatever you mention under 'publish event' here.
-For example, send to RabbitMQ.
+For example, send message to RabbitMQ.

-        // You must set publication date here to mark event as published in outbox.
+        // You MUST set publication date here to mark event as published in outbox table.
         $event->setPublicationDate(new \DateTimeImmutable());
     }

     /**
-     * This function will be called after outbox persists domain event as published.
+     * This function will be called after outbox bundle persists domain event as published.
      */
     public function onDomainEventPublished(DomainEventPublishedEvent $event): void
     {
         // Do something if you want
     }

     public static function getSubscribedEvents(): array
     {